 While also having a slightly sinister name, Germanys current Federal Office for the Protection of the Constitution is generally regarded as an actual protector of the German people, mostly keeping watch on with far-right and far-left extremists, as well as fighting organized crime and domestic terrorism.

 The second most famous (and real) example was the Komitet Gosudarstvennoy Bezopasnosti (Committee for State Security), more commonly known as the KGB.
 They were also a spy agency.
-They have had a number of other names over the years (Cheka, NKVD etc) and continue today (sort of) in the form of the Federalnaya Sluzhba Bezopasnosti (Federal Security Service).
-A cynical man could say (to quote Valentin Zukovsky from The World Is Not Enough): "different name, same friendly service".
+They have had a number of other names over the years (Cheka, NKVD etc) and continue today (sort of) in the form of the Federalnaya Sluzhba Bezopasnosti (Federal Security Service, FSB).
+A cynical man could say (to quote Valentin Zukovsky from The World Is Not Enough): "different name, same friendly service".note We should note that unlike the KGB, the FSB does not do foreign intelligence collection, but only domestic spying, etc. The foreign stuff is handled by the lesser-known Sluzhba Vneshney Razvedki (SVR), or Foreign Intelligence Service.

 Before the KGB, Ivan the Terrible created the Oprichnina.
 They were almost like a monastic order, where the Oprichniki were the "monks" and Ivan was their "abbot".
 The Oprichniks had free rein to terrorize the Russian population, and not even the nobility were spared.
 One of the scariest things about them was the banners they flew during their raids - severed dog heads mounted on spears.